Resolution & Settlement

 - Market rules -- the full description of what constitutes a YES or NO outcome

-- Contract details -- the underlying exchange and contract identifiers
+- Contract details -- the underlying exchange and contract identifiers (Polymarket

 Always review the resolution criteria before trading.
 Markets may have specific rules about edge cases, timing cutoffs, or what counts as a valid outcome.